a96lex/Project_2021_I/README.md

 You can run the program by executing `./main.x input.txt` with any proper input file (check the file input_template.txt to see the structure of the input file).
 Alternatively `make sim input="input.txt"` with any file as input.txt.

+After performing a simulation the results will be present in the `results` directory.
+You can generate plots from the simulation data by running the gnuplot script (`gnuplot plots.p`) or by the Makefile rule `plots`.

+Warning: if you run another simulation the results from will be erased.
+You can back them up manually or by using the `backup` Makefile rule.

 ### Additional Makefile recipes